evandrosouza-developer/ps2tomsxUSB/README.md

 - X1 - Connect to MSX PPI 8255 Signal PB1 (HB-8000 CI-15 Pin 19 / XP-800 CI-4 Pin 19);
 - X0 - Connect to MSX PPI 8255 Signal PB0 (HB-8000 CI-15 Pin 18 / XP-800 CI-4 Pin 18);
 - Caps LED - Connect to MSX PPI 8255 Signal PC6 (HB-8000 CI-15 Pin 11 / XP-800 CI-4 Pin 11);
-- Kana LED - Connect to MSX YM2149 IOB7, pin 6 of DIP package.
-If the MSX doesn't have this, you can leave it open, as it already has an internal pull-up connection.
+- Kana LED - Connect to MSX YM2149 or AY3-8910 IOB7, pin 6 of DIP package.
+If the MSX doesn't have this indicator LED, you can leave it open, as it already has an internal pull-up connection.
+In brazilian, argentinian and most european MSX, for example, this is a non-connect pin.

 3) USB Type C: Needed only to update internal PS/2 to MSX key mapping Database.
 To create this Intel Hex file, better to use the Macro based Excel file, so you have to trust and enable macro excecution in excel app.
 The USB cable is the same as you use with yor mobile phone (USB Type-A Male x USB Type C Male).